ddobric/neocortexapi-classification/MyProject/Dataset Reports/Dataset-GurunagSai/ReadMe.md

 #### Experiment Results

-For this dataset, the experiments are conducted on the following parameters and the results are recorded in the ExperimentReport.xlsx file along with the output png images
+For this dataset, the experiments are conducted on the following parameters and the results are recorded in the ExperimentReport.xlsx file along with the output.png images in OutputFolder

 | Parameter       | Description         |
 | ------------- |:-------------:|